 By screening with Eko’s ECG algorithms, patients with undiagnosed rhythm abnormalities or heart failure could be detected earlier and start preventive therapy earlier meaning future adverse events, including strokes, might be avoided.

-The Electromechanical Activation Time (EMAT) is a measurement of the time interval between the electrical activation of the heart as measured by the onset of the Q wave of the ECG and the mechanical closure of the mitral and tricuspid valves as measured by the peak of the S1 heart sound.
-It has been widely studied as one of the systolic time intervals which measure the electromechanical desynchronization of the heart and is commonly used as a metric to aid in detection and monitoring of congestive heart failure.
+The Electromechanical Activation Time (EMAT) is a measurement of the time interval between the electrical activation of the ventricles as measured by the onset of the Q wave of the ECG and the corresponding mechanical closure of the mitral and tricuspid valves as measured by the peak of the S1 heart sound.
+Longer EMAT may indicate desynchronized electromechanical activity in the heart’s ventricles.
+Researchers have investigated EMAT as a measure of heart performance.